 2. Run the Windows Update troubleshooter

-- First, press the Start button on your taskbar.
+- First, press the Start button on your Taskbar and select Settings.

 - Select Troubleshoot on the System tab.